Raspberry juice

 Raspberry juice is a liquid created from raspberries that is often either used as a part of a mixed drink, added in with other liquids such as orange juice, or consumed by itself.
-The juice is known for containing a large amount of vitamin C as well as biological iron, which means it is sometimes drunk when an individual feels feverish.
-Soft drinks that incorporate raspberry juice notably include Bouvrage, a product made from Scottish raspberries that the husband and wife team Anne Thomson and John Gallagher created.
-Launched in 1998 at that year's Royal Highland Show, that particular drink includes sparkling water and is designed to be somewhat sweet yet having a fruit content in contrast to competing products.
+Soft drinks that incorporate raspberry juice notably include Bouvrage, a product made from Scottish raspberries.
+Launched in 1998 at that year's Royal Highland Show, bouvrage included sparkling water and was intended to be somewhat sweet, but with a higher fruit content than similar products.

 Raspberry juice can also be used to make smoothies.
 Other berries, such as blueberries, are commonly added either in whole, crushed, or juiced form.

-Other examples of its use include as a part of cocktails, being a part of mixed alcoholic drinks served in bars and restaurants, and as a key ingredient in making the raspberry jelly desserts.
+Other examples of its use include as a part of cocktails as part of mixed alcoholic drinks served in bars and restaurants, and as a key ingredient in making the raspberry jelly desserts.

-In terms of background, raspberries are an important commercial fruit crop not just in heavily cultivated, temperate areas but around the world.
-The top ten countries in terms of production include Mexico, Poland, Russia, and the United States.